Token Search API FAQ

 Required parameters:

-- query: The search term (name or symbol) Optional parameters:
+- query: The search term (name, symbol, or pair address)

 - chains: Comma-separated list of chain identifiers